Solid North Party

 The Solidarity of Northern Luzon People, also known as the Solid North Partylist or Solid North Party, is a political party seeking partylist representation in the House of Representatives of the Philippines.

 History

 The Solid North Partylist is led by the Bernos political family of Abra.
 They are also supportive of the administration of President Bongbong Marcos with the organizers of the group seeking endorsement from the chief executive to use the term "Solid North" in their name.

 They contested in the 2025 election.
-Their first nominee is incumbent Abra lone representative Ching Bernos, the husband of Joseph Bernos.
+Their first nominee is incumbent Abra lone representative Ching Bernos, the wife of Joseph Bernos.
 The second nominee was Lucia Ortega-Valero of the Ortega family of La Union.
 In March 7, 2025, a complaint of vote buying was filed against Ching Bernos.